Discover Our History

 The tour became a profound cultural exchange, fostering mutual admiration and laying groundwork for Afro-Asian solidarity and people-to-people diplomacy.

-The historic 1927 tour is chronicled in the Japanese publication Kuroki Yasashiki Giantsu (黒きやさしきジャイアンツ — Black Gentle Giants) by baseball historian Kazuo Sayama (佐山 和夫).
-The work features rare photographs, detailed player profiles, and contemporary source material that illuminate the tour’s organization and its lasting impact on both African American and Japanese baseball communities.
+The historic tour is documented in Kuroki Yasashiki Giantsu (黒きやさしきジャイアンツ — Black Gentle Giants) by baseball historian Kazuo Sayama (佐山 和夫).

 For JAFA, the 1927 Philadelphia Royal Giants tour is:

-A cornerstone of cultural diplomacy and pride
+• A cornerstone of cultural diplomacy and pride

-A symbol of mutual respect and enduring friendship
+• A symbol of mutual respect and enduring friendship

-An example of how sport can bridge cultures and build lasting connections
+• An example of how sport can bridge cultures and build lasting connections

-This historic celebration will honor:
+This milestone celebration will honor:

 Cultural exchange programs with students, artists, and historians to foster collaboration, learning, and mutual understanding.